 It is the limited edition destroyer Hatsuharu (early spring).
 Since the etching parts are included in the kit from the beginning, it may be easy to start.
 I hope Aoshima sells kits including photo-etched parts not to be limited, but always selling items.

-Completed the assemble while struggling with instant adhesives and small parts.
+Completed the assembly while struggling with instant adhesives and small parts.
 How about painting?
 Have I proceeded to assemble too much?
 I think the sense of precision is much more than the plastic parts only kit.

 I could build in the photo-etched parts in this Hatsuharu, Fujimi’s Yukikaze which is too difficult for around two years and is not going forward may be successfully assembled now.
 But, I would like to make a big battleship now.

-First class destroyer Hatsuharu was completed.
+First-class destroyer Hatsuharu was completed.
 I made Nenohi a little while ago and made the same type ship again.
 It is the same manufacturer Aoshima, but this time weaponry was 1941 version, changed such as the main gun.
 I used the photo-etched parts more than before and nice finish, I suppose.

 Hatsuharu belongs to No.21 Destroyer of the 1st Torpedo Squadron and was on duty of anti-submarine patrol, etc. In 1942, she was attacked and large damaged by US military aircraft on her way to Kiska Island, and after that, made a major repair in Maizuru in 1943.
 After returning to the battlefield, Hatsuharu took various missions, but in November 1944, she was sunk by the attack of US Tactical Force carrier in Manila Bay.
 At the same time, the light cruiser Kiso and other three destroyers also sank.